GuichoEstrada/Haunted-House/README.md

 # Haunted House

 ### This project is a simple 3D haunted house scene built using Three.js.
-### The models are created using primitive shapes provided by Three.js, such as boxes, spheres, and cylinders.
+### The models are created using primitive shapes provided by Three.js, such as boxes, spheres, and planes.
 ### No pre-made models are used.

 ## Table of Contents